 I co-direct the Augmented Health Lab, the DartNets Lab and I am an affiliate of the Center for Technology and Behavioral Health (CTBH).

 Before joining Dartmouth, I was a Rice Academy Postdoctoral Fellow in the Scalable Health Labs.
-I received my B.Sc. in Electrical and Computer Engineering from The University of Texas at Austin.
-Following that, I worked in industry for one year before pursuing an advanced degree.
-I obtained my M.S. & Ph.D. in Electrical and Computer Engineering, both from Georgia Institute of Technology.
+I received my B.Sc. in Electrical and Computer Engineering from The University of Texas at Austin and I obtained my M.S. & Ph.D. in Electrical and Computer Engineering, both from Georgia Institute of Technology.

-September - Gave an invited talk on "Leveraging Data Science in the Fight against COVID-19" at the 2020 virtual Grace Hopper Celebration (abstract here)
+September - Gave an invited talk titled "Leveraging Data Science in the Fight against COVID-19" at the 2020 virtual Grace Hopper Celebration (abstract here)

-August - Co-PI on NSF SenSE grant for improving closed-loop artificial pancreas systems used in diabetes management (#2037267)
+August - Co-PI on NSF SenSE grant for improving closed-loop artificial pancreas systems used in diabetes management (award # 2037267)

 April - Awarded Dartmouth Spark Funding for C19 Insider Scoop